 DR MORLEY READ / SCIENCE PHOTO LIBRARY DR MORLEY READ / SCIENCE PHOTO LIBRARY

 Leaf-mimic katydids courting on a leaf.
-There are two katydids here, with the smaller male riding on the larger female.
+There are three katydids here, with the two smaller males riding on the wings of a larger female.
 This is a precursor to possible mating.
 Katydids are a widespread family of insect related to crickets, and are also known as bush-crickets.
 The leaf-mimic katydids are found in the neotropics (Central and South America).
 As their name suggests, they mimic the appearance of leaves.
 Many species are sexually dimorphic, as here, with the females being larger than the males.
 Photographed in the Ecuadorian Amazon.

 Model release not available.
 Property release not required.